The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Introduction

-The remainder of this paper is structured as follows: In Section \ref{sec:related-Work}, we give a short overview of the related work.
-Next, we introduce our research questions in Section \ref{sec:research-questions}.
-Then, we describe our research protocol, including materials, variables, execution plan, and analysis plan in Section \ref{sec:research-protocol}.
-In Section \ref{sec:limitations}, we describe the limitations and conclude the paper with an overview of the generated data in Section \ref{sec:conclusion}.
+The remainder of this paper is structured as follows: In Section~\ref{relatedwork}, we give an overview of the previous work that motivated our research questions.
+Then, we describe our methodology in Section~\ref{methodology}.
+In Section~\ref{results}, we describe the results and discuss our results in Section~\ref{discussion}.
+We conclude the paper in Section~\ref{summary}.